xmidt-org/docs/content/docs/operating/troubleshooting.md

 - Problem: TLS is inconsistent between talaria and petasos.

-  - Fixed Solution: Change talaria and petasos Configuration to be consistent with `http` or `https`.
+  - Fixed Solution: Change talaria and petasos configurations to be consistent with `http` or `https`.

     ```yaml
     # talaria